How to Make Your Dream of Homeownership a Reality.

 Here are three reasons why working with a real estate pro is key:

-The process of buying a home is not one to enter lightly.
-You need to decide on key things like how long you plan on living in an area, school districts you prefer, what kind of commute works for you, and how much you can afford to spend.
+Before you begin the process of becoming a homeowner, there are a few things that you need to think about and make a decision on beforehand.
+A few of those things are: how long you plan on living in an area, school districts you prefer, what kind of commute works for you, and how much you can afford to spend.

 According to ConsumerReports.org: